Last updated at 5:56, 10 Nov 2015 Uploaded at 23:30, 14 Jan 2014

 - Skyrim Script Extender (SKSE) is required, and SkyUI is needed to access the MCM features.

-- This mod was designed to work with Weapons & Armor Fixes Remade and Clothing & Clutter Fixes.
-While not technically required, it is strongly recommended that you use them or certain aspects of this mod may not function as expected.
-Make sure this mod loads AFTER Weapon & Armor Fixes and Clothing & Clutter Fixes.
+- Weapons & Armor Fixes Remade and Clothing & Clutter Fixes.
+Complete Crafting Overhaul was specifically designed to work with these mods, and without them, certain aspects of CCO will not function as expected.
+Make sure that CCO loads AFTER Weapon & Armor Fixes and Clothing & Clutter Fixes.